Botfuel/botfuel-dialog/GETTING_STARTED.md

 ## Adding the age Dialog

 Create a `age-dialog.js` file in the `src/dialogs` directory.
-Because it needs user input to reply, the `age` Dialog is a PromptIntent:
+Because it needs user input to reply, the age Dialog is a PromptDialog:

 ```javascript
 const sdk2 = require('@botfuel/bot-sdk2');